marcgg/marcgg.github.com/_posts/2020-05-06-circular-progressbar-clock-swiftui.md

 ---
 title: "Circular Progress Bar & Timer with SwiftUI"
-description: ""
+description: "Simple example of how to build an iOS circular clock-like progress bar with a minute/seconds counter using SwiftUI."
 tag: iphone
 socialmediapreview: "Visual Timer with SwiftUI"
 ---

-For a while I've tried to find a better way to do mobile app development.
-In 2012 I gave [RubyMotion][1] a go.
-A year later, I used [Steroids.js][2] and [PhoneGap][3] to [release my first iOS app][4]... but I was never really happy about these technologies.
-Lately I've been getting into SwiftUI, and I have to say that it's everything I wanted!
-Of course it's not cross platform, but it's a massive improvement over what was there before.
+I've tried a few times to find a better way to do mobile development.
+In 2010 I started using [Titanium][1] to auto generate simple mobile apps.
+Later, in 2012, I gave [RubyMotion][2] a go.
+A year later, I used [Steroids.js][3] and [PhoneGap][4] to [release my first iOS app][5]... but I was never really happy about these technologies.
+After seeing SwiftUI it felt like a massive improvement over the current state of iOS development, so I decided to try it out.
+I have to say that it's almost everything I wanted, only missing the cross platform aspect.

-I'm currently working on a boxing workout application, and I though I would share how to build a small component I had to code for it.
+To learn the framework, I'm currently working on an app to coach you during [shadow boxing][6] sessions, and I though I would share how to build a small component I had to build.

 <div class="image-wrapper" style="text-align: center"><img src="/assets/blog/first_seconds_h.gif" alt="Circular progressbar with SwiftUI" style="padding: 5px; width: 600px;"/></div>